GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     - In the toolbar of the attribute table, click on the ![](/fig/mActionToggleEditing.png) `Toggle Editing Mode`-button to enter the editing mode for the attribute table.
     - Next, click on ![](/fig/attribute_table_delete_feature.png) `Delete selected features` to delete the points with no capacity information.
     - Click on ![](/fig/mActionToggleEditing.png) to save and exit the editing mode.
-    - Save the cleaned healthsite capacity layer layer by <kbd>right-clicking</kbd> on it and selecting `Make permament...`.
+    - Save the cleaned healthsite capacity layer by <kbd>right-clicking</kbd> on it and selecting `Make permament...`.
 Select "Geopackage" as the output format and save the layer to the `data/interim/`-folder and enter a file name such as `tcd_healthsites_points_capacities`.
 Click `Save`.

 % Adjust the cleaning instructions to decide on cold capacity = NULL: WILL BE DONE IN ONE OF THE FOLLOWING EXERCISES